 This Sicura comes with a leather strap, nylon NATO strap, spring bar tool, and Pelican travel case.

-1970s Sicura Jump Hour Watch
+1970s Sicura Jump Hour Mechanical Watch

-CRYSTAL: Sicura plexi-crystal, blemish and scratch-free.
+CRYSTAL: Original Sicura plexi-crystal, no cracks.

 MOVEMENT: Original 17-jewel Baumgartner BFG866 manual wind movement.
 We have performed a full service on this watch.

 CROWN: Original stainless steel crown.